akashtalole/python-samples/docs/index.md

 30. What is pickling and unpickling?

 - Pickle module accepts any Python object and converts it into a string representation and dumps it into a file by using dump function, this process is called pickling.
 While the process of retrieving original Python objects from the stored string representation is called unpickling.
+- The pickle module implements a fundamental, but powerful algorithm for serializing and de-serializing a Python object structure.
+- Pickling - is the process whereby a Python object hierarchy is converted into a byte stream, and Unpickling - is the inverse operation, whereby a byte stream is converted back into an object hierarchy.
+- Pickling (and unpickling) is alternatively known as serialization, marshalling, or flattening.

 31. Is indentation required in python?